-- A version of SetAddr is also available for Windows NT, Windows 2000, and Windows XP/2003 32-bit computers.
-This 64-bit Windows version of Set-Addr does not work on 32-bit systems. - SetAddr only works on computers with fixed IP addresses.
-DHCP-enabled adapters can't be used. - You must restart the computer to whose NIC you've assigned virtual IP addresses before you begin testing with that computer.
+- A version of SetAddr is also available for Windows XP/2003 32-bit computers.
+This 64-bit Windows version of SetAddr does not work on 32-bit systems. - SetAddr only works on computers with fixed IP addresses.
+DHCP-enabled adapters cannot be used. - You must restart the computer to whose NIC you have assigned virtual IP addresses before you begin testing with that computer.
 SetAddr modifies some Windows Registry keys, and restarting is required for the changes to take effect. - The number of virtual addresses you can assign to a single adapter depends on the protocol stack and the size of the Windows Registry.
-We have benchmarked measurements using computers running up to 2500 virtual addresses, which is a recommended limit.

-No checking is done to ensure that thousands of addresses are not being created.
+We have benchmarked measurements using computers running up to 2500 virtual addresses, which is a recommended limit. - No checking is done to ensure that thousands of addresses are not being created.
 Be careful!
 More TCP/IP stack resources are required to manage virtual addresses.